 Thoroughly consider the attribute value before picking an attribute for element ID.
 Analyze possibilities of variations across test runs.
 Try out with multiple instances of the web page, if in doubt.
 Sometimes, the variations may not be all that obvious.
 Application functional knowledge may also be helpful to decipher the attribute values and decide on the stability.
 ID values with special characters or class names related to the UI framework such as “ng-“, may not be suitable for identification.

 - Get a handle on patterns

 Regular expression patterns come in very handy to define attribute values.
-With dynamic data and workflows presented on the applications, it is a very common use case for pattern based matching.
-Review and practice common regex patterns and syntax; lot of times, a simple regex is all that you need to build stable identification.
+With dynamic data and workflows presented on the applications, it is a very common use case for pattern-based matching.
+Review and practice common regex patterns and syntax; a lot of times, a simple regex is all that you need to build stable identification.

 - Avoid path based reliance

-Unless there is no other way to ensure uniqueness of an element, do not use xpath type of path based identification.
+Unless there is no other way to ensure the uniqueness of an element, do not use xpath type of path-based identification.
 DOM structure is very much an application page design concern; avoid hardwiring to the exact path of an element in the DOM.
 Use CSS or JQuery based selectors as much as possible.

 With a small upfront effort and discipline, while designing element identification, you can achieve a substantial improvement in your Selenium test execution reliability and thus avoid a lot of rework.